anupamk36/connector-framework/README.md

 ## Getting Started

 1. Clone the repository
+2. Install the dependencies with `pip install -r requirements.txt`
-3. Run the server with `docker-compose up --build`
+3. Run the server with `uvicorn main:app --reload`

 ## Usage